 Koch, who turned 89 this year, began helping her dad respond to letters when she was about 12, and has been passionate about it ever since.
 In 1976 she started Santa’s Elves, Inc. as an effort to carry on her father’s legacy.
 It may not be the North Pole, but Santa has plenty of helpers in this tiny town, with a population just shy of 2,400 residents.

-In a normal year, Santa’s Elves and many of its volunteers gather daily in December at the historic 1856 Post Office, located on the grounds of the Santa Claus Museum and Village, to respond to letters together.
-Due to COVID-19-related restrictions in place this year, the elves are logging long days working from home, but they are still cheered on by their Chief Elf, Koch.
+Each year, Santa’s Elves and many of its volunteers gather daily in December at the historic 1856 Post Office, located on the grounds of the Santa Claus Museum and Village, to respond to letters together.

 Letters arrive to Santa Claus from all over the world, sent from far away places including Australia, Russia, India, and the Cayman Islands.
 “We truly read every single letter,” says Hedge, noting that specific responses are sent in each reply.
 The nonprofit organization relies on donations to fund the expenses of postage and stationery, and on a large group of volunteers to respond to the letters and address and cancel each one by hand.